pauldess1/Typing-Blitz/README.md

    git clone https://github.com/pauldess1/type-speed-test.git
    cd type-speed-test

+2. Create a virtual environment (optional but recommended):
+    ```bash
+    python -m venv env
+    source env/bin/activate  # On Windows use `env\Scripts\activate`

+3. Install the required libraries:
+    ```bash
+    pip install -r requirements.txt

+4. Run the main
+    ```bash
+    python main.py

+Now, you can play the game and test your typing speed!

 ## More Things to add
 - Possibility to choose the level of sentences
 - Scores and Leaderboards